 Yes.
 Although we encourage applicants to think through their goals and objectives, we understand that situations change and opportunities arise and we encourage grantees to perform adaptive management with their projects.

-The grantee workshop is a mandatory requirement for all Project Leaders.
-If you already know you cannot attend the workshop from Monday, October 28 – Friday, November 1, you should not apply for a grant.
+The Grantee workshop is a mandatory requirement for all Project Leaders.
+If you already know you cannot attend the workshop from Monday, December 8 – Saturday, December 13, you should not apply for a grant.
 While this is a requirement, it is also is a great opportunity for high quality, free professional development.

 Yes.
 Each application will be reviewed independently based on the same criteria outlined in the Applications Guidelines.
 In each case, remember that you must have a partner outside the Audubon network (or inside the network if your organization is not part of Audubon) to be eligible.